-Matt Dawson, GSA's Education Programs Manager, is the GeoCorps program coordinator.
-Matt has a background in geology, and is an alumnus of the GeoCorps America program.
+Matt Dawson is GSA's Education Programs Manager.
+Matt has a background in geology, and he is an alumnus of the GeoCorps America program.
 Matt participated in the program in 2007 with the BLM at the Upper Missouri River Breaks National Monument in Fort Benton, MT.

-Lesley Petrie, GSA's Education and Outreach Program Coordinator, helps to run the daily operations of the GeoCorps America program.
-Lesley has a background in geology and biogeochemistry.
+Lesley Petrie, GSA's Education and Outreach Program Coordinator, helps run the daily operations of the GeoCorps America program.
+Lesley's background is in geology and biogeochemistry.